-Within the solicitation window for solutions to a Public Policy Transmission Need, Developers wishing to propose Public Policy Transmission Projects that are qualified as described in Section 3.1 of this Manual, and Developers wishing to propose Other Public Policy Projects, must submit all required project information to the NYISO as described in Sections 3.3.2 and 3.3.3 of this Manual 31.4.4.3, 31.4.4.4, and 31.4.5 of Attachment Y. If: (i) the NYISO determines that the Developer's submission of its project information is incomplete, or (ii) the NYISO determines at any time in the planning process that additional project information is required, the NYISO shall request that the Developer provide additional project information or satisfy other project submission requirements in Sections 31.4.4.3 or 31.4.4.4 within 15 days.
-A Developer's failure to provide the data requested by the NYISO within the timeframes described above will result in the rejection of the Developer's proposed project from further consideration during that planning cycle.
+Within the solicitation window for solutions to a Public Policy Transmission Need, Developers wishing to propose Public Policy Transmission Projects that are qualified as described in Section 3.1 of this Manual, and Developers wishing to propose Other Public Policy Projects, must submit all $required project information to the NYISO \, as \, described in Sections \, \underline{\textbf{3.3.2} \, and \, \textbf{3.3.3} \, of this}$ Manual.31.4.4.3, 31.4.4.4, and 31.4.5 of Attachment Y. If: (i) the NYISO determines that the Developer's submission of its project information is incomplete, or (ii) the NYISO determines at any time in the planning process that additional project information is required, the NYISO shall request that the Developer provide additional project information or satisfy other project submission requirements in Sections 31.4.4.3 or 31.4.4.4 within 15 days.
+A Developer's failure to provide the data requested by the NYISO within the timeframes described above will shall result in the rejection $of the\ Developer's\ proposed\ project\ from\ further\ consideration\ during\ that\ planning\ cycle.$

-All project proposals should be submitted to the NYISO via e-mail to its Public Policy Planning Mailbox: PublicPolicyPlanningMailbox@nviso.com
+All project proposals should be submitted to the NYISO via e-mail to its Public Policy Planning Mailbox: PublicPolicyPlanningMailbox@nyiso.com